Safe Concussion Outcome Recovery & Education (SCORE) Program

 -

-Through research investigation, the SCORE program aims to increase knowledge, skills and instrumentation in the evaluation and treatment of children, adolescents and young adults with mild TBI/concussion.
+Through research investigation, the SCORE program aims to increase knowledge, skills and instrumentation in the evaluation and treatment of children, adolescents and young adults with concussion/mild TBI.

 -

-SCORE aims to improve the knowledge and skill of people in the medical, educational and athletic community regarding the specific needs of individuals with mild TBI/ concussion.
-Faculty and fellows in the SCORE program disseminate the latest information to families, patients, school personnel, physicians and other health providers, and community agency personnel through seminars, workshops, in-services and consultations.
+The SCORE program aims to improve the knowledge and skill of people in the medical, educational and athletic community regarding the specific needs of individuals with concussion/mild TBI.
+Faculty and fellows in the SCORE program disseminate the latest information to families, patients, school personnel, physicians and other healthcare providers, and community agency personnel through seminars, workshops, in-services, online resources and consultations.

 Essential Concussion Care for Long-Term Recovery

-Experts in our Comprehensive Concussion Program care for children, adolescents and young adults who have persisting symptoms after a concussion, providing medication management, strategies for alleviating pain and stress and more as they recover.
+Experts in our interdisciplinary Comprehensive Concussion Program care for children, adolescents and young adults who have persisting symptoms after a concussion, providing an array of treatment services including medication management, strategies for alleviating pain and stress, school supports and more as they recover.

 Contact Us